This podcast focuses on the adaptation component of CLA at the project and organizational levels.

 - A focus on adaptation from the outset, ensuring that flexibility and adaptability underpin every aspect of the response, demonstrates a focus on outcome-oriented methods.

-- Designing for contribution is emphasized by allowing for constant adaptation and thus demonstrating a conscious effort to cultivate complementarity between all relevant actors.
+- Multi-Disciplinary Strategies is emphasized by allowing for constant adaptation and thus demonstrating a conscious effort to cultivate complementarity between all relevant actors.

 Finally, as a running thread across the examples cited, trust amongst partners, donors, and community members was key to the adaptation.
 Whether through funding requirements, or mapping stakeholder contributions and resources, or building relationships with affected communities themselves at the foundation – trust is a precondition to developing an agile response suitable for the context.